 Get the facts on debt-based driver’s license suspensions.
-Learn why we need to end this practice now.

 The Free to Drive coalition has developed print, digital and video resources for advocates and policymakers who are interested in taking on the issue of driver’s license suspension for unpaid fines and fees.
 Browse the materials to below to learn why debt-based license suspensions are a cruel form of punishment that disproportionately effects people living in poverty — and how you can help end this practice for good.